Pioreactor/docs.pioreactor/user-guide/01-getting-started/01-assembly_guides/02_pioreactor_20ml_v1.0_to_v1.1/03-build-vial-holder.md

 <AssemblyInstructionBlock title="Step 2: Attach the window cover" images={["user-guide/hardware-assembly/upgrade-version/window-cover-parts.png", "user-guide/hardware-assembly/upgrade-version/window-screw.png"]}>

 1. Place the window cover over the window.
-It should fit snuggly.
+It should fit snugly.
-2. Attach it using four <Highlight color={colors.red}>4mm screws</Highlight> (2 provided in the upgrade kit, and 2 previously used in the old v1.0).
+2. Attach it using four <Highlight color={colors.red}>M2.5 4mm screws</Highlight> (2 provided in the upgrade kit, and 2 previously used in the old v1.0).

 </AssemblyInstructionBlock>